acbfaria23/ImageClassifier-TensorFlowImproved/README.md

 # ImageClassifier_TensorFlow-Improved-
 Image Style Classifier using deep learning

-This is an improved CNN using tensorflow
+This is an improved CNN for classifing image asthetic styles using tensorflow

 Summarizing, this code does: